20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 ```haskell
 `strGame1 ::- strGame2 ::- strGame3 ::- Nil`.
 ```
+#### Branching

+To evaluate strategies, it is enough to just run the `main` function defined in `Main.hs`.
+This is precisely what happens when we give the command `stack run`.
+In turn, `main` invokes functions defined in `Analytics.hs` which define the right notion of equilibrium to check.
+If you want to change strategies on the fly, just open a repl (Cf. [Interactive Execution](#interactive-execution)) and give the command 'main'.
+You can make parametric changes in `Parametrization.hs` or even define new strategies and/or notions of equilibrium by editing `Stategies.hs` and `Analytics.hs`, respectively.
+Once you save your edits, giving `:r` will recompile the code on the fly.
+Calling `main` again will evaluate the changes.

+As a word of caution, notice in a game with branching, we need to provide a possible strategy for each branch.
+For example, suppose to have the following game:

+- Player 1 can choose between option A and B;
+    - case A: Player 2 can choose between option A1 or A2;
+    - case B: Player 2 can choose between option B1 or B2;

+Moreover, suppose that the payoffs are as follows:

+- If Player1 chooses A, and then Player2 chooses A1, then both players get 100$.
+- In any other case, both players get 0$.

+In this game the best strategy is clearly (A,A1).
+Nevertheless, we need to supply a strategy for Player2 also in the 'B' branch: Even if Player1 will never rationally choose B, Player2 needs to be endowed with a clear choice between B1 and B2 in case this happens.

+#### Strategies employed in the analysis

 Our analysis is focused on understanding when the targeted equilibrium, where the hedger ledger contract gets initiated and later published by the buyer as well as accepted and confirmed by the seller, can be supported.
 Concretely, this means we employ the following strategies:

 ```haskell